Sign in

 What is N-P-K?

-When shopping for fertilizers, you&#;ve likely noticed the three numbers printed on the product label.
+When shopping for fertilizers, you've likely noticed the three numbers printed on the product label.
 But what do they mean?
-The numbers are the amount of nitrogen (N), phosphorus (P), and potassium (K) in the fertilizer.
+The numbers represent the amount of nitrogen (N), phosphorus (P), and potassium (K) in the fertilizer.

 Nitrogen, phosphorus, and potassium (also known as potash in the context of fertilizer) are the three essential nutrients your grass needs to grow big and strong.
 Nitrogen is the most important of the three.
 Fertilizers list these three ingredients in the order N-P-K.